TAX HAVENS: What You Need To Know

 It can be simple to open a bank account in the tax haven, but it can be very expensive to get it out.
-If you try to transfer money from a tax haven to Europe, the tax office of the EU country where the money arrives can take 52% of that amount as a fine for fraud.
-For that reason, managing your money and/or forming a company in a tax haven is only a good idea if you are planning to live in that country and keep your savings there.
+If you try to transfer funds from a tax haven to an EU country, the local tax authority may consider it undeclared income or fraud.
+This allows them to freely apply fines of upto 52% of that amount.

 - Andorra